Shukri Mohamed | | Strategy | 0 comments

-2 min read ✭ Learn three tips to improve your nonprofit’s imagery to connect with donors and increase year end giving.
+2 min to read ✭ Learn three tips to improve your nonprofit’s imagery to connect with donors and increase year end giving.

 We are almost to September, which means it’s time to start preparing for Year End.
 For a nonprofit’s fundraising campaign to be effective towards year end, they must make a strong connection with a potential donor to get them to contribute financially.
 There isn’t one strategy that can be used to generate consistently positive results.
 However, adding a visual element to campaigns can help to connect with donors emotionally, causing them to make a donation–hopefully on a recurring basis and not just as a one-time gift at the end of the year.